cap-js/print/README.md

 const queues = await printService.get("/Queues");
 ```

 It is possible that for LargeBinaries retrieved from the database, the content is provided as a stream.
 In this case, the stream needs to be converted to base64 before passing it to the print service.
-For example, have a look at the sample application in `test/bookshop/`
+For example, see the sample application in `test/bookshop/`

 ## Local Development

-When running the application locally, i.e., `cds watch`, the print service is mocked.
+When running the application locally, the print service is mocked.
 This mock implementation prints the print job details to the console instead of sending them to the actual print service.
 It also provides a number of sample print queues for selection.

 ## Hybrid Testing